Are You Concerned About How Much or How Often You're Drinking?

 It's harder to pinpoint a precise quantity that defines problem drinking.
-Many people who drink moderately won't experience adverse effects or develop an abusive or dependent relationship with alcohol.
-To determine if it's problem drinking, it's more important to focus on alcohol's effect on your daily functioning and your relationships.
+Many people who drink moderately won't experience adverse effects or develop an alcohol use disorder.
+To determine your risk for problem drinking, it's more important to focus on alcohol's impact on your daily functioning and relationships.

-“You also should keep in mind that most people engage in some type of risky behavior on a fairly regular basis,” says Dr. Case.
-“Every day, you need to make responsible decisions about how much risk is reasonable and appropriate.
-Being sedentary is risky, certain medications are risky, overeating is risky, even getting into a car is risky.
 Drinking alcohol is a part of our culture, and it certainly can be enjoyed reasonably and moderately in social settings or to enhance meals.
-But it can become a problem for some people, and we all need to be aware of that.”
+But it can become a problem for some people, and we all need to be aware of that.

-If you feel you could benefit from drinking less, or would like to consider keeping your drinking safely below the 7-drinks-per-week threshold described above, Dr. Case has a few ideas:
+If you feel you could benefit from drinking less or would like to consider keeping your drinking safely below the 7-drinks-per-week threshold described above, these ideas can help:

-- Limit your drinking to identifiably appropriate occasions.
+- Limit your drinking to appropriate or special occasions.

-You might choose to drink no more than every other day, or only on weekends.
+You might choose to drink every other day or only on weekends.

 - In any of these situations, try never to drink on an empty stomach.

-Your blood alcohol levels can rise too quickly when you drink on an empty stomach, and this puts you at higher risk for a physical injury or a car accident.
+Your blood alcohol levels can rise too quickly when you drink on an empty stomach, putting you at higher risk of physical injury or car accidents.